Graduate Diploma of Occupational Hygiene

 An occupational hygienist usually holds a degree in chemistry, physics, engineering, biology (with some chemistry) or related physical and biological sciences and through special studies can recognise occupational factors that cause illness or inefficiency and understand their effect on human beings; evaluate the magnitude of these factors and of the response of an exposed population's response to them; and prescribe methods to eliminate, control or reduce the influence of the adverse factors.

 Units in the course may include assessment hurdle requirements.

 Students must complete 8 credit points, including four coursework units, project units and a practice unit.
-The practice unit covers areas of advanced occupational hygiene practice, and commences with a one week period of attendance at the Geelong campus for practical work and project-planning workshops.
+The practice unit covers areas of advanced occupational hygiene practice, and commences with a one week period of attendance at Waurn Ponds (Geelong) for practical work and project-planning seminars.
 The project consists of two units (SEN701 and SEN702) of 1 credit point each comprising a single project in an approved area of occupational hygiene.
 If possible, the project should be carried out at the student's place of employment.

 SLE723 Unit description is currently unavailable # SLE724 Unit description is currently unavailable #